peritext/peritext/specification/files/doc-document_syntax.md

 ```

 Description:
-Generates a bibliography (just the quoted)
+Generates a bibliography in the wanted style, with the wanted rules :
+* all : all items
+* quoted : just items quoted in the document
+* additionnal : just items not quoted in the document

 Translates to:
 ```